 Chocolate chick/lamb – Aldi £1.99 each

-Mini eggs – these just ‘fell’ into my trolley at Aldi but I guess I’ll use them for a little egg hunt in the garden if the weather is nice.
+These just ‘fell’ into my trolley but I guess I’ll use them for a little egg hunt in the garden if the weather is nice.

 Total spend per baskets: £13